One minute of exercise a day can keep you healthy

 The proteins he's talking about are the ones used inside muscle cells to make and maintain the mitochondria.
 Mitochondria is where our cells get their energy.
 As we age, the mitochondria start generating free radicals.

 So if you don't buff out that rust, it'll spread.

-To study effects of high-intensity interval training on these processes, Dr. Robinson devised a study with four groups of older and younger people.
+To study effects of HIIT on these processes, Dr. Robinson devised a study with four groups of older and younger people.